josephmagdy2001/Smart_IT_Exit_Exam_Portal_Graduation/README.md

 ## Objectives
-<h4> I'am Joseph Magdy Habib Co-TeamLeader Of This project aim To make a quiz for 4 level Students graduate to improve their skills through this quiz  made by Team University EELU Using PHP MVC and Mysql  </h4>
+<h4> I'am Joseph Magdy Habib Co-TeamLeader Of This project and under supervision Dr/ Mohamed ashor and Eng/ Menna Hosney,  this project aim To make a quiz for 4 level Students graduate to improve their skills through this quiz and update thier modern knowledge not teaching old technology and make a piechart to know statistics of resulst for each students and make a group community to share some resources with each other , made by Team University EELU Hurghada center Using PHP and Mysql . </h4>
 This project is aimed at developing the online examination system process for students and instructors.
 The purpose of the system is to completely automate the old manual procedure of conducting an exam to a computerized system.
 The system will allow students to register and take the exam.
 It also enables lecturers to make tests and assign it to a link or group.
 The system has several functions.
 Both students and instructors have to register before using the system.
 The Instructor can add questions, take tests, and assign it.
 The instructor also can get a list of all students who take the exam and their grades.
 Once the student login to the system, he can see if he has assigned tests from groups or use a link to perform a test.
 After the student finishes the test, he can view his result and review his answers.